michaelfranzl/janus-rtpforward-plugin/README.md

 # Janus rtpforward plugin

 This plugin for the [Janus WebRTC gateway](https://github.com/meetecho/janus-gateway) takes RTP and RTCP packets from a WebRTC connection (Janus Session) and forwards/sends them to UDP ports for further processing or display by an external receiver/decoder (e.g. a GStreamer pipeline).
-UDP broadcast and multicast is implicitly supported by setting the `sendipv4` to broadcast or multicast IP addresses.

 Four destination UDP addresses/ports are used: